 Weather (temperatures, precipitation levels, wind patterns and storms) has a significant effect on our results of operations, financial condition and cash flows.
+These effects could increase as climate changes occur.

 Weather impacts are described in the following subtopics:

 - certain retail electricity and natural gas sales,

 - the cost of natural gas supply, and

 - the cost of power supply.